photo by Yunfei Ren

 FILM WORK

 My short documentary ARVIND was a semi-finalist for a Student Academy Award.
 ARVIND premiered on PBS/KLRU in June of 2016.
 I was a co-producer on SKUNK, directed by my talented friend Annie Silverstein.
 SKUNK won First Prize in the Cannes Cinefondation Selection in 2014, among numerous other awards.
-My other short films include 33 Teeth, Yeah, Kowalski!, and Rush, all of which have screened in festivals around the world - including Slamdance, SXSW, and Frameline.
+My other short films include 33 Teeth, Yeah, Kowalski! (runner up for the Iris Prize; Best Foreign Short Film at Brazil Mix Fest) and Rush, all of which have screened in festivals around the world - including Slamdance, SXSW, and Frameline.
 My films have been broadcast on Comcast and Alaska Airlines and were even pirated by Ukrainians!
 I was a fellow at the Storytelling Institute at Skidmore College and a recipient of an Austin Film Society grant for ARVIND.

 STUDY